 Child Abuse Accusations

-When you’ve been accused of being a child abuser, here are a few things you need to keep in mind as you head towards divorce:
+When you’ve been accused of being a child abuser, here are a few things you need to keep in mind as you head toward divorce:

-- Fighting the allegations – Your number one task at hand is to fight the allegations in a way that does not make your situation worse.
+- Fighting the allegations – Your No. 1 task at hand is to fight the allegations of domestic violence in a way that does not make your situation worse.
 Simply sitting back and doing nothing is a recipe for disaster.
 Make sure you come up with as much evidence as possible to refute such claims.
 On the flip side of the coin, keep in mind that some jurisdictions require parents to report suspected child abuse.
 So, what happens if you suspect your spouse of being abusive to your child or children?
 If you fail to report such allegations, you could find yourself in trouble with the law even when you are not the abuser.

 - What your children have to say – When accused of child abuse, what your children have to say on the matter is important.
 Unfortunately, some married couples going through divorce will manipulate the children into making false statements or turn the children against the other parent.
 Even when your children know you did not abuse them, your spouse may compel them to state otherwise for the record.